mrkkrp/dot-emacs/README.md

 insufficient.
 So, abbreviations with readable names in the the way to go.

 However the method of expansion of the abbreviations is not that good at all.
-It's flawed at least in the following ways:
+It's flawed at least in the following ways (*flawed* in the context of my use-case, of course):

-1. User cannot write and expand abbreviations in arbitrary context, she needs to surround them with «non-word-constituent-characters»: spaces or punctuation.
+1. User cannot write and expand abbreviations in arbitrary context, he needs to surround them with «non-word-constituent-characters»: spaces or punctuation.
 So this thing won't work:

    ```